pandastream/panda_uploader/README.md

 Panda uploader
 ==============

 Panda uploader allows you to upload videos from your applications to Panda.
+It uses an HTML5-based upload method or, if this is not supported, falls back to a Flash-based solution.

 It works as a jQuery plugin, and requires requires JQuery version 1.3.